qusers/Q/README.md

 QresFEP:  https://doi.org/10.1021/acs.jctc.9b00538

 # Q-GPU #

+> Note: the Q-GPU version is under active development and a publication describing its methods and performance is in preparation.
+For now, please refrain from using this version until the publication is out.

 Version control of **Q-GPU**, an adaptation of **Q** version 5.06 running on GPUs.

 **Q** is a set of Molecular Dynamics (MD) tools tailored to the following specific kinds of free energy calculations: